flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

-During the loading the status bar will show the currently executed step.
+During the loading, the status bar will show the currently executed step.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-presets-aircraft-status.png" style="width: 100%; height: auto;" loading="lazy">